microsoft/vi-assisted-metrics-fix-2025/README.md

 - When running the fix without **-Test/--test**, the script automatically validates the new CSV against the original and prints the full validation report in the summary (respecting **--tolerance**).
 Use **-Test/--test** when you need validation-only runs.
 - When running the fix, **--output/-Output** is optional; the default output is `<input>_corrected_YYYYMMDD_HHMMSS.csv`.
 A log is always written alongside the corrected file, reusing the same path/name stem with a `.log` extension.
 - The PowerShell launcher automatically locates or installs Python (using `winget`) and forwards the appropriate switches to the Python script.
+- Reference window overrides (`--source-start/--source-end` or `-SourceStart/-SourceEnd`) can point to any period present in your export—even if it overlaps with or follows the target window—allowing you to experiment with alternative baselines while keeping the rest of the workflow unchanged.

 </details>